-[ Strategy: Brand Positioning Boards ]
+Strategy: Brand Positioning Boards

 When positioning Pacific Bird in the wild bird food marketplace, the brand had to bridge the gap between the primary audience of casual birdwatchers and the secondary audience, expert bird enthusiasts.
-Our two distinct brand clarity style boards took unique approaches: the first targeting the social female mindset, and the second embodying the natural explorer.
+We took two distinct brand positionings: the first targeting the social female mindset, and the second embodying the natural explorer.
 We also explored naming for their mass packaging line, including names with PB initials, food-focused solutions, references to nature, and playful twists on birding lifestyle.

-[ Packaging: Brand Extension ]
+Packaging: Brand Extension

 The PureBird packaging had to visually connect to the Pacific Bird brand while maintaining its own look and feel.
 An overall bolder approach was taken, with a darker natural background and stylized large bird photography with unique croppings.
 Unique icons were developed to inform the user of product benefits, features, and directions.
 A bright and playful color palette brought personality to the design and helped identity product on the shelf.

-[ Digital Media: Website ]
+Digital Media: Website

 The colorful interpretation of birding established in the Pacific Bird brand was taken to the next step in the website design with the introduction of a lifestyle connection, with photography of people interacting with the birds for an emotional appeal.
 The bold, honest typographic approach was continued in the headers and subheads; information was organized and easy to navigate for an overall clean and modern aesthetic.

-[ Space: Trade Show Booth Concepts ]
+Space: Trade Show Booth Concepts

 Two distinct booth concepts were presented; the first utilized a modular illuminated grid structure with bold, graphic colors and photos, and the second was a cleaner structure that connected more closely to the look established in the packaging and website.
 Our final solution was a lightweight, cost-effective system that allowed for oversized graphics in full color.
-Offset acrylic panels housed a flat screen with a looping branded product video and served as display space for key products.
+Offset acrylic panels housed a flat screen with a looping branded product video and served as display space.